-God clearly commands us to pray, and our prayers will affect God’s blessing in our lives.
-In James 4:2, we read, “You do not have because you do not ask.”
-Therefore, it is clear that God will refrain from giving us certain blessings if we neglect to pray.
+God clearly commands us to pray, and the Bible teaches that prayer effects our world.
+James writes, “The effective prayer of a righteous man can accomplish much” (Jas.
+5:16).
+He also writes, “You do not have because you do not ask” (Jas.
+4:2).
+Therefore, it is clear that God will refrain from acting in many cases if we neglect to pray.
 But how does this square with God’s sovereignty?
 A number of observations can be made in this regard:

 First, the real issue is not with affecting God’s will through prayer, but through any action.
 When we think about this, it’s odd that God would allow us to have any impact on his will.
 Yet the Bible clearly teaches human agency (Mt.
 28:18-20; Acts 1:8; 1 Cor.
 3:9; 2 Cor.
 5:20; Rom.
 10:14).
 It is certainly a mystery that God allows us to play a role in his plan.
 But once we concede this point, it shouldn’t surprise us that he has allowed us to play a role through the agency of prayer.
 C.S.
 Lewis explains,